Dumitru Bagdasar

-Dumitru Bagdasar (17 December 1893 – 16 July 1946) was a Romanian neurosurgeon, university professor and political activist.
+Dumitru Bagdasar (17 December 1893 – 16 July 1946) was a Romanian-Armenian neurosurgeon, university professor and political activist.
 He was the founder of the Romanian school of neurosurgery and is known as the father of Romanian neurosurgery.

 Biography

 Early life

 Bagdasar was the fourth in a family of Armenian origin, with 12 children.
 Adamant to receive education, he walked over 2 kilometres to reach his school every day.
 After finishing primary education he entered Faculty of Medicine of Bucharest in 1913.
 In 1916 he joined the Military Medical institute in order to help himself financially.
 In the same year Romania entered the First World War and Bagdasar was mobilized to the front as a military doctor.
 He was demobilized in 1918 and continued his medical studies until 1922 when he obtained the title of Doctor of Medicine with the thesis "Contributions to the study of postencephalitic parkinsonian syndrome".
 After graduation, he became a secondary physician at the Military Hospital from 1922 to 1926.
 He became interested in neurology at the clinic of the Dr. Gheorghe Marinescu.